Samsung launches world's first smartphone with curved screen

 Technology analysts and media reports say Apple is working on a smartwatch, potentially with a curved screen, but there has been no word from the California-based company about its plans.

-Samsung's new curved-screen phone, available through South Korea's biggest mobile carrier SK Telecom Co Ltd, costs 1.089 million won ($1,000).
+Samsung's new curved-screen phone, available through South Korea's biggest mobile carrier SK Telecom Co Ltd (017670.KS), costs 1.089 million won.

 (Reporting by Miyoung Kim; Editing by Stephen Coates)